 - 1. Introduction

 - 2. The perceptron

 - 3. Multi-layer perceptron

-- 4. TensorFlow's high-level API

-- 5. DNN using plain TensorFlow

-- 6. Fine-tuning neural network hyperparameters
+- 4. Fine-tuning neural network hyperparameters

-- 7. Exercises
+- 5. Exercises

 - An MLP is composed of a (pass-through) input layer, one or more layers of LTUs, called hidden layers, and a final layer of LTUs called the output layer. - When an ANN has two or more hidden layers, it is called a deep neural network (DNN).